forkjoseph/vnperf/README.md

+# This RAEDME.md is still under construction!!!
 # VNperf: Vehicular Network performance measurement tool

-# This RAEDME.md is still under construction!!!
+VNperf is a tool that
+iperf is a tool for active measurements of the maximum achievable bandwidth on IP networks.
+It supports tuning of various parameters related to timing, protocols, and buffers.
+For each test it reports the measured throughput / bitrate, loss, and other parameters.

 ## Testbed Platform
 We have tested VNperf on **Dell XPS 13 Developer** laptop running **Ubuntu16.04